Italy · audience itinerary

 Insider tips

-- ◆Purchase a Cinque Terre Card for convenient train travel and access to hiking trails.
+- ◆Purchase a Cinque Terre Card for unlimited train travel between villages and access to hiking trails.

 - ◆Book accommodations and popular restaurants in advance, especially during peak season.